dasch-swiss/dsp-js-lib/design-documentation.md

 ##### Users

 The `UsersEndpoint` deals with all requests related to creating, reading, updating and deleting users.
-It communicates directly with DSP-API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from DSP-API and serializing payloads submitted in requests to JSON.

 ##### Groups

 The `GroupsEndpoint` deals with all requests related to creating, reading, updating and deleting groups.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from DSP-API and serializing payloads submitted in requests to JSON.

 ##### Projects

 The `ProjectsEndpoint` deals with all requests related to creating, reading, updating and deleting projects.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from DSP-API and serializing payloads submitted in requests to JSON.

 ##### Permissions

 The `ProjectsEndpoint` deals with all requests related to reading permissions.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from DSP-API.

 ##### Lists

 The `ListsEndpoint` deals with all requests about lists that use the admin API.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora.
+It communicates directly with DSP-API, taking care of deserializing JSON responses received from DSP-API.

 #### DSP-API v2 Endpoints